CzarHey/discord-timebomb/README.md

   * Add Reactions
 6. Select **Authorize**.
 7. Go to Discord and select your server.
-The bot should have joined the server and appear in the user list.
+The bot should have joined the server and appeared in the user list.
 8. Select the server dropdown menu above the channel list and select **Server Settings**.
 The server settings menu opens.
 9. Select **Roles**.